 Best Practices - Configuring Cisco ACS 5 server for TACACS+ authentication with Gaia OS

-In Gaia OS, we have the ability to authenticate with non-local users that are configured on TACACS+ or RADIUS servers.
-The most popular TACACS+ server is the Cisco ACS server, and below we will show how to configure the Cisco ACS server to work with Gaia OS.
+In Gaia OS, it is possible to authenticate with non-local users that are configured on TACACS+ or RADIUS servers.
+The most popular TACACS+ server is the Cisco ACS server.
+This article shows how to configure the Cisco ACS server to work with Gaia OS (this information was documented based on the Check Point lab).

 Configure network device and AAA client